-Listed properties tend to have a greater rebuild cost than standard homes, meaning that they can be subject to larger insurance premiums.
-Therefore, working with a specialist insurance provider such as HomeProtect will ensure that you can achieve the best possible quote for your circumstances.
+Listed properties tend to have a greater rebuild cost than standard homes, meaning that insuring your listed building can involve larger premiums.
+This is why it's important to work with a specialist insurance provider such as HomeProtect, as we understand listed building construction and so we can help you achieve the best possible quote for your circumstances.
 If in doubt, contact a Quantity Surveyor to arrange a Professional Rebuilding Cost Assessment.

 To reduce the risk of claiming on your property, you should carry out a regular inspection of your listed property, keeping your eyes peeled for damage to the roof, drainage issues and damp patches.

 Because a number of buildings will sometimes be recorded in a single listing, the exact number of listed properties in the UK is not known.
 It is estimated to be around 500,000.
 There are varying categories for England and Wales, Northern Ireland and Scotland.

 If you own a listed property, you are responsible for its maintenance.
 This can be a difficult task, considering that many of the techniques used to build the house may have fallen out of use.
 For this, you will need a specialist contractor.
 Traditionally, specialist works are more expensive, which is a primary reason for seeking specialist house insurance for a listed property.